hiep4hiep/XSOAR-Air-Gapped-Installation/README.md

 - Create an iso directory:
 `mkdir -p /media/iso`

-- If you are using VMWare, attach the ISO to your VM then mount Redhat installation DVD ISO to your server. (e.g the DVD ISO is at /dev/sr0 or change that to suite your environment)
+- If you are using VMWare vSphere, attach the ISO to your VM then mount Redhat installation DVD ISO to your server. (e.g the DVD ISO is at /dev/sr0 or change that to suite your environment)

 `echo "/dev/sr0   /media/iso                       iso9660     defaults        0 0" >> /etc/fstab`
 Then reboot the server

-- If you have a bare metal server or don't use CD/DVD system with your Linux, then follow these steps:
+- If you have a bare metal server or don't use CD/DVD system in your hypervisor, then follow these steps:
 ```
 - Copy the DVD ISO to a directory on your machine (e.g. /root/rhel-8.5-x86_64-dvd.iso)
 - Then mount the ISO to /media/iso